One final Day at Sea aboard Silversea’s elegant Silver Wind

 They are what I miss the most each and every time I disembark a Silversea ship; a process that never gets any easier.

-With a late-night flight out of Cape Town, it will take me nearly two days to get back to Vancouver travelling via London’s Heathrow airport.
+With a late-night flight out of Cape Town, it will take me nearly two days to get back to Vancouver traveling via London’s Heathrow airport.
 It’s a long haul, no question.
 But it’s a journey I would gladly undertake again in order to return to South Africa.
 What’s more, my time here has inspired me to visit and explore more of the world’s exotic destinations, like Asia, South America, and Australia and New Zealand, all of which are places that, for all my travels, remain unexplored.

 The 2013 Silversea brochure has an inscription on the cover that reads, “Journeys to treasure across every continent.”